Redeeming Pledges, a.k.a. Forfeits

 - Also, Rachel Revel's 1825 Winter Evening Pastimes describes a brief ritual, and Evening Amusements; or, A New Book of Games and Forfeits, published in 1828 by Dean and Munday, does too.
 In both cases, a game of forfeits is associated specifically with Christmas, but the latter source includes an illustration very like the ritual described in Sandison (1895) without Christmas associations

-In short, redeeming pledges in the 19th Century tends to involve a quick, final round of light games, awkward tasks, or mild intimacies taking place after a series of parlor games.
+In short, redeeming forfeits in the 19th Century tends to involve a quick, final round of light games, awkward tasks, or mild intimacies taking place after a series of parlor games.
 Many sources provide lengthy inventories of penances paid to redeem forfeits:

-- Lists of pénitences in French: Ducœurjoly (1801) [see content warning about its final chapters], Le Manuel des sorciers (1802; the 1st ed. has none), Ferra (1811)--probably based on Le Manuel des sorciers, which may have a relationship to Ducœurjoly, who also had a book of magic tricks--Enfantin/Belair (1812), Tardieu-Denesle (1817), Audot (1818), Celnart (1830), Bonneveine (1865), Docx (1894), and Valaincourt (1903).
+- Lists of pénitences in French: Ducœurjoly (1801) [see content warning about its final chapters], Le Manuel des sorciers (1802; the 1st ed. has none), Ferra (1811)--probably based on Le Manuel des sorciers, which may have a relationship to Ducœurjoly, who also had a book of magic tricks--Enfantin/Belair (1812), Tardieu-Denesle (1817), Audot (1818), Celnart (1830), Bonneveine (1865), Docx (1894), Valaincourt (1903), and Idées de jeux (2021).
+A large (~25MB) PDF of Fabre d'Olivet (1801) also includes many forfeits.
 Contemporary illustrations exist in Le Bon Genre for some pénitences, e.g. "Le Baiser à la capucine" (illustration) and "Le Pont d'amour" (illustration), as well as games such as "Colin-maillard assis" (illustration--see also Fragonard's multiple paintings featuring "Colin-maillard," not to mention "La Main chaude" and more)

-- Lists of penances in English: Revel (1825), Dean and Munday (1828), Child (1833), Walker (1837), "Puzzlewell" (1849) [related to "Puzzlewell" (1794) which has no forfeits], Waterman (1853), Bogue (1854) [content warning for racism in its unrelated chapter on "Acting Charades"; North American audiences may find especially interesting that this source calls one possible penance "The Telegraphic Message"--i.e. "The Telephone Game" but conceived in contemporary terms], Arnold (1858), Dalton (1861), Optic (1863), Dick & Fitzgerald (1864), Smith (1867), Clarke (1881), White (1896), Northrop (1901), Canfield (1907), Blain (1909), Hollister (1917), The Guardian (2008)
+- Lists of penances in English: Revel (1825), Dean and Munday (1828), Leslie (1831), Child (1833), Walker (1837), "Puzzlewell" (1849) [related to "Puzzlewell" (1794) which has no forfeits], Chambers (1850), Uncle John (1851) [and 1854], Waterman (1853), Bogue (1854) [content warning for racism in its unrelated chapter on "Acting Charades"; North American audiences may find especially interesting that this source calls one possible penance "The Telegraphic Message"--i.e. "The Telephone Game" but conceived in contemporary terms], Arnold (1858), Dalton (1861), Optic (1863), Dick & Fitzgerald (1864), Smith (1867), Gilbert (1874), Clarke (1881), Gomme (1894) [a large collection of children's games and related folklore], White (1896), Maclagan (1901) [which is especially notable for collecting Scottish forfeits], Northrop (1901), Canfield (1907), Blain (1909), Hollister (1917), Foulsham & Co (1925), Clark (1925) [notably, a source that says forfeits "Nowadays ... do not play as important a part in the entertainment as they once did"], Grey (1955) [which suggests only a few penances and advises against forfeits at a point when players are still feeling shy], The Guardian (2008)

 Some earlier sources give a sense of how widely penances can vary in focus, complexity, and social atmosphere: